cathalgarvey/dna2way/Readme.md

 #### Future directions:

-* Rewrite in Rust, Golang, or another efficient language.
-Python's fine but a hash function should be fast.
 * In extremis, a function without knowledge of the final length of the sequence could generate many simultaneous digests according to the desired bit-length, and select the correct offset at the end when the length is finally known.
 This